ahof1704/VocalMat/README.md

 ![VocalMat Workflow](vocalmat.png)

-<p align="justify"> VocalMat Identifier detects vocalization candidates in the audio file.
+<p align="justify"> VocalMat <b>Identifier</b> detects vocalization candidates in the audio file.
 Vocalization candidates are detected through a series of morphological operations and differential geometry analysis of the spectrogram.
 The VocalMat Identifier outputs a MATLAB formatted file (.MAT) with information about the spectral content of detected vocalizations (e.g., frequency, intensity, timestamp), that is later used by the VocalMat Classifier.

-<p align="justify"> VocalMat Classifier uses a Convolutional Neural Network (CNN) to classify each vocalization candidate into 12 distinct labels: short, flat, chevron, reverse chevron, downward frequency modulation, upward frequency modulation, complex, multi steps, two steps, step down, step up, and noise.
+<p align="justify"> VocalMat <b>Classifier</b> uses a Convolutional Neural Network (CNN) to classify each vocalization candidate into 12 distinct labels: short, flat, chevron, reverse chevron, downward frequency modulation, upward frequency modulation, complex, multi steps, two steps, step down, step up, and noise.

 ## Features